GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 We need to make the dataset available to the training code.
 We will show two ways for the code to access the dataset.

 ###### Copying it to the instance
 We can copy the dataset and use it directly inside the instance and read it as a local file.
-Fortunately, *gcloud* make this an easy step:
+Fortunately, *gcloud* makes this an easy step:
 ```
 gcloud compute scp ./train.csv  MYINSTANCE:~/
 ```